Shedhatch/Clear/README.md

 # How to use <b>Clear.js</b> ?

-1- You'll need to define a prefix
+1- You'll need to define a prefix<br>
-2- Use clear following your prefix
+2- Use clear following your prefix<br>
-3- Idicate the amount of message you would like to delete
+3- Idicate the amount of message you would like to delete<br>

 Usage:<br>
 <your_prefix / clear / amount_of_messages>